Patrick Jane: Personality

 Despite his obsession with finding Red John and his anguish and guilt over the loss of his family, Jane occasionally behaves in a spontaneous, even lighthearted fashion, expressing delight in simple pleasures such as open air, music, and natural beauty.
 Heller has stated, of Jane's temperament: "(Jane) is on the surface a happy person and kind of graceful and light.
 The idea is to show that grace and lightness is an act of heroism; it's not simple-minded happiness.
 It's a conscious decision he is making to live his life positively."

 Jane appears to have a strong aversion to violence.
 When threatened or attacked, his first response is always to run away or hide behind his colleagues, and when he is actually struck or beaten he does not retaliate.
 Despite this apparent pacifism, he does use violence when he considers it absolutely necessary.
 As of season 6, Jane has killed four men.
 Jane shoots the first, police officer Dumar Hardy, with a shotgun in the episode "Red John's Footsteps", in order to save Lisbon's life.
 He throws down the shotgun immediately afterward, visibly shocked by his actions.
 In the season three finale "Strawberries and Cream Part II" Jane shoots with a pistol a man he believes to be Red John himself, though it is later revealed the man's name was Timothy Carter and he was merely an impersonator.
 In the episode "Red John" (season 6), Jane finally exacts his revenge on Red John, shooting him with a pistol before chasing him down and strangling him to death.
 In the process, he kills Oscar Cordero, Red John's henchman, by shooting him as he rushes into the church to save Red John.

 Jane has expressed a dislike of coffee, but drinks tea in nearly every episode.
 He appears to have basic computer literacy but typically expresses no interest in using such technology.
 In one episode, he asks Grace Van Pelt to "bigify" something on the computer, meaning to zoom in.

 Reception

 Simon Baker has been nominated for several awards for his portrayal of Jane, including the Primetime Emmy Award for Outstanding Lead Actor – Drama Series, a Golden Globe Award for Best Actor – Television Series Drama, and a Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Drama Series.
 Patrick Jane was also included in TV Guides list of "TV's Sexiest Crime Fighters".
+The character of Osamu Dazai in the manga and anime Bungo Stray Dogs, is named after the Japanese author, and partially inspired by Simon Baker's portrayal of Patrick Jane.